-Just two months after the Las Vegas tragedy, the House unfortunately passed the Concealed Carry Reciprocity Act which would allow the concealed carrying of dangerous firearms across state lines.
+Just two months after the Las Vegas tragedy, the House, unfortunately, passed the Concealed Carry Reciprocity Act which would allow the concealed carrying of dangerous firearms across state lines.
 Right now, each state has the right to determine the extent to which it will recognize the concealed-carry laws of other states.
-Some states have strong laws, preventing dangerous people like domestic abusers and convicted stalkers from obtaining concealed-carry permits and requiring training and a thorough evaluation as part of the process.
+Some states have strong laws, preventing dangerous people like domestic abusers and convicted stalkers from obtaining concealed-carry permits and requiring training and thorough evaluation as part of the process.
 In other states, concealed-carry laws have much lower standards.
 The 12 states with the weakest laws do not even require a permit.
 That means residents of those states may carry loaded, concealed guns in public spaces without ever having passed a background check.
 I vehemently opposed this short-sighted and dangerous piece of legislation because it would make it harder for law enforcement to do their job and pose a serious threat to public safety.

 Domestic Violence Homicide Prevention Act